gadkins/bank-rate-collector/README.md

 An AI-powered API that extracts bank interest rates from a given URL.

 The API uses OpenAI's GPT-4o to extract the interest rates from a given URL.
-The API is built using FastAPI and deployed to AWS Lambda using the Serverless Framework.
+The API is built using FastAPI and deployed to AWS Lambda using the AWS Serverless Application Model (SAM).

 ## Project Structure